bendisposto/dojo/README.md

 ![tddt](img/happynumbers.png)

+### Use your own katalog

+You can specify your own katalog by calling the binary with this command:

+    DOJO_OPTS="-Dkatalog=path/to/katalog.json" ./bin/dojo

 ## Contributions

 This tool is based on a student's project by Marcel Käufler, Antonia Pütz, Benedikt Schmeitz, Luisa Schuhmacher & Simon Weber